A Wintery Visit to the Grand Canyon in December: The Complete Guide

 ITINERARY FOR THE GRAND CANYON

-DAY 1: Fly in to Las Vegas, have a night on the Strip and stay at a fabulous Las Vegas Hotel (we love The Cosmopolitan*), play blackjack, good steak and a massage before picking up your RV there the next day.
+DAY 1: Fly in to Las Vegas, have a night on the Strip and stay at a fabulous Las Vegas Hotel (we love The Cosmopolitan*), play blackjack, have a good steak and get a massage at the spa before picking up your RV there the next day.
 You can also fly into Phoenix or take the scenic drive from home if you live on the West Coast and are looking to do a longer road trip.
 RVShare and RVezy are good RV rental websites.

 DAY 2: Make the 4-hour drive from Las Vegas to the Grand Canyon with an optional pit stop at Hoover Dam along the way.
 The Hoover Dam forms Lake Mead, which is the largest reservoir in the US when it’s full.
-Spend the afternoon walking around Grand Canyon Village and visitor center, get your first glimpse of the breathtaking beauty of the canyon and get settled (grocery shop, hook up the RV, etc.)
+Once you arrive at the Grand Canyon, spend the afternoon walking around Grand Canyon Village and visitor center, where you can get your first glimpse of the breathtaking beauty of the canyon and pick up groceries for your stay.
+After that get settled in your RV space; the only park with RV hook-ups inside of the Grand Canyon is Trailer Village RV Park and we recommend making a reservation early as it’s convenient to be able to walk to the village and the canyon itself.
+If Trailer Village is booked up, the next best option is Grand Canyon Camper Village although it is a 10-min drive to the park entrance.

 DAY 3: Get an early start on the Rim-Canyon-Rim hike, which will take up most of the day.
 As we mentioned, the rim-to-rim hike is not an option in December but you can hike from the top of the canyon, down to the river base at the bottom of the grand canyon and back up in one day if you’re in shape and plan well.
 It’s truly one of the best ways to see the canyon.
 More details on that hike below!